 Our 2 hour fight from Cape Town to Windhoek, Namibia landed early.
 Immigration was also a speedy affair.
-A late evening flight this meant we’d be hitting our beds earlier.
+We were pleased as it was late.
 We’d booked a guest house the day before and through them organised a taxi transfer.
 It was expensive but there are a lot of dodgy taxis in Windhoek so it’s important to ensure you get a safe one, particularly after dark.
 Our driver John was a very nice and helpful guy.
-Well drilled, he was expecting to have to wait while we bought a local SIM card so we didn’t even have to turn on our charm.
+Well drilled, he was already expecting to have to wait while we bought a local SIM card so we didn’t even have to turn on our charm.
 He drove the 20km to the city slowly and down the middle of the main road.
 It is dangerous to drive in Namibia after dark because of wild animals, and in fact rental companies forbid driving of their vehicles between sunset and sunrise.

 After calling by the guest house to collect our rucksacks we spent a couple of hours at the rental company being shown all the things we need to know with our 4X4.
 Our first challenge was navigating to the fuel station.
 Fitted with a second fuel tank to give long range capability, paying for 185 litres of fuel cost a small fortune.

 It was exciting to hit the highway south.
-A big sealed road with hardly anything on it, it made for an easy introduction.
+A big sealed road with hardly anything on it, it made for an easy introduction to driving in Africa.
 Marie saw her first wild animal, a warthog that she thought was a sculpture until it liked its lips and wagged its tail.
 At a town an hour south we did a big supermarket shop.
-It wasn’t a great shop but we definitely weren’t going to starve.
+It wasn’t a great shop in that it didn’t have all we hopeful for but we definitely weren’t going to starve.

 We’d downloaded a Namibia camping map before we arrived and on the way picked a campsite to head to.
 We only just arrived before sunset.

-A small site with just 4 spaces we were the only ones there bar a local in a tent who we think was the family’s help.
+A small site with just 4 spaces we were the only ones there except for a local in a tent who we think was the family’s help.
 It being the first night and not having our ‘system’ yet we spent the night getting ourselves organised and digging out our stuff we’d packed for the vehicle leg of our trip.
-We also now understood why the rental guys had told us to open the side flap we have in the rear canopy on gravel roads to help the dust circulate and blow out.
+We also now understood why the rental guys had told us to open the side flap we have in the rear canopy, on gravel roads it helps the dust circulate and blow out.
 We hadn’t remembered to do this and everything in the back was filthy, totally coated in dust.

 Thankfully after so many horrendous beds on the trip so far we found the roof tent incredibly comfortable.
 Being in the desert the temperature dropped 20 degrees overnight, but Marie was happy with that as the guy that owned the site had told us it was currently too cold for snakes.
 He also told us it was a new moon, it was as black as a bag and there were millions of stars.